Building a Decoupled Architecture for EdTech SaaS

 Why Romexsoft

-Decoupling Application's Architecture FAQ
+Decoupling AWS Architecture for the App FAQ

 Decoupling AWS refers to the process of separating different components of an application's architecture to ensure they operate independently.
 In the case of LearnCube, the decoupling was essential to address bottleneck issues they faced due to the usage of a single on-demand cloud compute instance (Amazon EC2) for all video-converting purposes.
 By decoupling, they were able to achieve scalability, elasticity, and cost-efficiency in their system.